GenesisBlock3301/book_crawler_api/README.md

 ```
 GET /api/crawler/
 ```
-If the crawler fails on a certain page, you can restart it from the last saved page using this endpoint to continue' crawling all remaining books.
+If the crawler fails on a certain page, you can restart it from the last saved page using this endpoint to continue crawling all remaining books.

 #### 4. Generate report